-Pour the heavy cream, sugar, vanilla, and salt into a Mason jar.
+Pour the heavy cream, sugar, vanilla, and salt into a pint-sized Mason jar.
 Add in flavorings (crushed cookies, flavored extract, fruit) if using.

 Screw on the cap and shake for 3 to 4 minutes or until doubled in volume.
 Don't overdo it or you'll get whipped cream—the mixture should thickly coat the back of a spoon.

 If you're adding a swirl, remove the jar halfway through freezing (or whenever it's frozen enough to support a chopstick or wooden spoon handle upright), and pour in however much swirl ingredient you'd like.
 Use the chopstick or spoon handle to swirl it through, then return to freezer until frozen to soft-serve consistency.

 - When swirling in a ribbon, make sure the bottom of the chopstick or spoon handle hits the base and sides of the jar for even distribution.